What kind of help do homeless people most need at Christmas?

-Donations to homeless shelters
+Donate to homeless shelters

-Shelters might well be looking for:
+Shelters might well be looking for donations of:

-- Donations of useful food like basic canned goods
+- Useful food like basic canned goods

 Donations are not only used by the shelter but are also given out on the door to those who are unfortunate enough to be turned away due to no spare beds.